 In the Inland Northwest, many species of trees are growing less than optimum due to lack of proper nutrition.
 DRPforestry can determine if that is the case on your woodland and develop a fertilization program that will improve tree growth.
 A fertilization project must be carefully designed if it is intended to increase your profits.
 There may be other things you can do to enhance tree health and growth besides direct fertilization.

 Tree improvement includes all aspects of forest genetics including seed location and collection, seed zone determination, elite tree location, and seed orchard management.
-Perhaps the most important aspect for a woodland owner is making sure the planted seedlings come from the proper seed zone and will grow well in your particular forest.
+Perhaps the most important aspect for a woodland owner is making sure the planted seedlings come from the proper seed zone and will grow well in your particular locality.

 Data Collection &Analysis

-Field data collection is not difficult but the analysis and report writing require more experience and education, as well as time.
+Field data collection is not difficult but the analysis and report writing require experience and education, as well as time.
 Many field foresters would rather not do this task; however, it is necessary especially if applying for grant money.

 Noxious Weed Control